pnlbwh/dMRIharmonization/README.md

 |    8     |            45         |           45            |

+# Number of zero padding

+During signal reconstruction, skull region can be noisy.
+So, each RISH feature is zero padded, median filtered in the skull region, and then used for signal reconstruction.
+The more noisy data you have, the more number of zeros you want to pad.
+The value should be 5-20.

+    --nzero 10

 # NRRD support

 The pipeline is written for NIFTI image format.
 However, NRRD support is incorporated through [NIFTI --> NRRD](https://github.com/pnlbwh/Harmonization-Python/blob/parallel/lib/preprocess.py#L78) conversion on the fly.

-See Tashrif Billah, Isaiah Norton, Ryan Eckbo, and Sylvain Bouix, Processing pipeline for anatomical and diffusion weighted images, https://github.com/pnlbwh/pnlpipe, 2018, DOI: 10.5281/zenodo.2584271 for more details on the conversion method.
+See Tashrif Billah, Sylvain Bouix and Yogesh Rathi, Various MRI Conversion Tools, https://github.com/pnlbwh/conversion, 2019, DOI: 10.5281/zenodo.2584003 for more details on the conversion method.

 # Preprocessing